SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 Authorization: Bearer <AccessToken>
 ```

-You can also perform a GET request towards the `id` of a Payment Order and find the
+You can also perform a GET request towards the `id` of a Payment Order and find
-paymentToken in its linked `paid` resource.
+the paymentToken in its linked [`paid` resource][paid-resource].

 {:.code-view-header}
 **Request Towards The Paid Resource**